theonesp/covidhm-code/README.md

 covidhm Code Repository: Code shared by the research community for the covidhm database

-This repository was created based on [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code).
+This repository was created based on the [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code).

 Database structure